robertsdotpm/p2pd/docs/source/python/daemons.rst

     link-local addresses and global-scope addresses, respectively.

     I wanted the code to work the same with IPv6 so I start with the assumption that users want servers to be reachable internally and externally.
 Hence I don't just bind to a global-scope address.
 I also bind to a link-local address.
-That means that for IPv6 the final number of servers created is multipled by 2.
+That means that for IPv6 the final number of servers created is multiplied by 2.
 Maybe this is a bad idea but I think it simplifies a lot of things.

 listen_specific